MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For Office apps, automatic and recommended classification runs continuously in the background, instead of running when documents are saved.
 With this change in behavior, you can now apply automatic and recommended classification to documents that are stored in SharePoint Online.
 [More information](../deploy-use/configure-policy-classification.md#how-automatic-or-recommended-labels-are-applied)

-- Support for the new [policy setting](../deploy-use/configure-policy-settings.md), **Display the Information Protection bar in Office apps**.
+- Support for the [policy setting](../deploy-use/configure-policy-settings.md), **Display the Information Protection bar in Office apps**.
 When this setting is off, users cannot select labels from the Azure Information Protection bar in Word, Excel, PowerPoint, and Outlook.
 Instead, users must select labels from the **Protect** button on the ribbon.

 - A new advanced client setting so that Outlook doesn't apply the default label that is configured in the Azure Information Protection policy.
 Instead, Outlook can apply a different default label, or no label.
 [More information](client-admin-guide-customizations.md#set-a-different-default-label-for-outlook)

 - For Office apps, when you specify custom permissions, you can now browse and select users from an address book icon.
 This option brings parity to the user experience when you specify custom permissions by using File Explorer.

+- New parameter, -IntegratedAuth for [Set-RMSServerAuthentication](/powershell/module/azureinformationprotection/set-rmsserverauthentication).
+This parameter supports server mode for AD RMS, which is needed for AD RMS to support Windows Server FCI.

 **Fixes**: